 Born in Port Townsend, Washington, he spent his formative years playing and working in his parents bronze foundry and machine shop.
 There he learned multiple skills, and developed a passion for sculpture and design.

-After high school, he ran a metal fabrication and machine shop in Seattle for a number of years before heading South to study environmental design in 2001 at Art Center College of Design in Pasadena, CA. Upon returning to the Pacific Northwest, he designed and built a concrete, steel, and glass home, studio, and gallery, where Perhacs Studio is now based.
+After high school, he ran a metal fabrication and machine shop in Seattle for a number of years before heading South to study environmental design in 2001 at Art Center College of Design in Pasadena, CA. Upon returning to the Pacific Northwest, he designed and built a concrete, steel, and glass home, studio, and gallery, where Perhacs Studio was based for over 12 years.
+In March of 2018 he moved his office and studio to Los Angeles Californi.

 Over the years his interests and creative passions have spanned the gamut from industrial design to lighting, sculpture, jewelry, packaging design, furniture, architecture, and interior design.